 In January 2006, we sold a 50% equity interest in AerVenture Ltd. ("AerVenture"), previously a wholly-owned entity, to LoadAir, a subsidiary of Al Fawares, an investment and construction company based in Kuwait.
-AerVenture has contracted with Airbus for the delivery of up to 70 A320 family aircraft, including five aircraft subject to reconfirmation rights, between November 2007 and August 2011, with the intent of leasing these aircraft to third parties.
-The joint venture agreement requires us to make certain specified equity contributions and additional equity capital available to AerVenture depending on capital needs in the future.
-Other than with respect to such equity contributions, we are not obligated to support the activities of AerVenture and creditors of AerVenture have no recourse to us.
+AerVenture had contracted with Airbus for the delivery of up to 70 A320 family aircraft, including five aircraft subject to reconfirmation rights, with the intent of leasing these aircraft to third parties.
+The joint venture agreement required us to make certain specified equity contributions and additional equity capital available to AerVenture depending on capital needs in the future.
 We have entered into agreements to provide management and marketing services to AerVenture in return for management fees.
-In 2007 AerCap agreed to provide up to \$70.0 million convertible debt to

-1. General (Continued)

-AerVenture.
-As of December 31, 2008 AerVenture had drawn \$33.0 million under this convertible debt agreement.
 We have determined that AerVenture is a special purpose entity for which we exercise control.
-As such, we have continued to consolidate AerVenture in our accounts since it's inception date.
-In March 2009, LoadAir failed to make \$80.0 million in required capital contributions to AerVenture, and as a result, LoadAir lost its voting rights and economic rights in AerVenture with the exception of certain rights to limited residual payments upon liquidation of AerVenture.
+As such, we continued to consolidate AerVenture in our accounts since its inception date.
+In March 2009, LoadAir failed to make \$80.0 million in required capital contributions to AerVenture, and as a result, LoadAir lost its voting rights and economic rights in AerVenture.
 In addition, all of the directors appointed by LoadAir were automatically removed.
-We now control AerVenture and appoint all of its directors.
+In June 2009, the 50% investment of LoadAir was redeemed by AerVenture in conjunction with the sale of a 50% equity interest in AerVenture to a new joint venture partner, Waha Capital PJSC ("Waha Capital").